BASAL BODY TEMPERATURE (BBT) CHART

 - Start a new BBT chart on the first day of bleeding (period).
-If your period starts before midday, then today is day one.
-If it starts after midday then, day one on the BBT chart will be tomorrow.
+If the flow of the period starts before midday, then today is day one.
+If it starts after midday, then day one will be tomorrow.

 - Take your temperature immediately after you wake up each morning.
 Try your best to do this at the same time each morning.
 If you delay your reading, it may result in anomalies in your BBT chart.

 - At the IVF and Fertility Acupuncture Clinic we advise you use a mercury thermometer.
-They have a tendency to be more reliable.
-There are thermometers which are specifically designed for BBT readings.
-It will be easier to use one of these if you cannot source a mercurial one.
+They tend to be more reliable.
+There are electronic thermometers which are specifically designed for BBT readings.
+Use one of these if you cannot source a mercurial one.

 - Make sure you read the instructions which accompany your thermometer and follow these instructions closely.
 This will ensure an accurate temperature reading.